Strengthen Parliamentary Education and Outreach Centres for Citizen Participation for prevention of electoral violence

 1. Toolkits, guides, textbooks, leaflets and brochures

-2. Learning spaces such as the EVC Portal by Brazilian Parliament to expand access to content about politics, citizenship, democracy and the role of the Legislative Branch.
-These learning spaces are designed not only to learn but really immerse oneself in democratic practices, with the possibility of distance learning with mentoring.
+2. Learning spaces such as the EVC Portal by the Brazilian Parliament to expand access to content about politics, citizenship, democracy and the role of the Legislative Branch.
+These learning spaces are designed not only to learn but also to really immerse oneself in democratic practices, with the possibility of distance learning with mentoring.

-4. Educational video narratives.
+4. Educational video narratives

 5. Games and quizzes